 Likewise, if the company is headquartered outside of North Dakota, its non-compete clauses are not enforceable in North Dakota.
 If you think that a former employee of yours is using your proprietary information to gain an unfair advantage in competing with you, a small business lawyer can advise you on how best to proceed.

-Contact O’Keeffe O’Brien Lyson Foss About Non-Compete Agreements
+Contact O’Keeffe O’Brien Lyson Attorneys About Non-Compete Agreements